TOPIC: What Is The Best Isolation Workout?

 What Is Your Favorite Isolation Exercise?
 Why?

-The smith machine also has the perfect slant to it.
+The Smith machine also has the perfect slant to it.
 This slant gives you a little more range of motion than you would have with just a barbell.
-This is because when using a barbell you cannot put your legs slightly past the barbell and slightly arch your back backwards.
+This is because when using a barbell you cannot put your legs slightly past the barbell and slightly arch your back backward.
 On a smith machine this is possible, thus making the exercise safer and more efficient.

 Question